qbead/qbead-website/src/content/lessons/example-lesson-1.md

 ---
 title: Example Lesson 1
 layout: lesson
+# topics can be keywords for SEO
+keywords: example, lesson, learning
 # below is metadata for lessons
-keywords: example, lesson, learning
+topics: example, lesson, learning
 difficulty: Beginner
 objectives:
   - Learn how to add metadata